Orthogonal Low-rank Adaptation in Lie Groups for Continual Learning of Large Language Models: Related Work

 \subsection{O-LoRA}

-O-LoRA \cite{wang-etal-2023-orthogonal} is a framework for continual learning in language models.
-It first integrates human expertise and enhances generalization through instruction tuning.
-Then, for each incoming task, it incrementally learns a new LoRA module while enforcing orthogonality between the current task's LoRA parameters and those of previous tasks.
+O-LoRA \cite{wang-etal-2023-orthogonal} is a continual learning framework for language models that combines instruction tuning with task-specific low-rank adaptation.
+For each new task, it incrementally adds a LoRA module while enforcing orthogonality between the parameter subspaces of the current and previous tasks to reduce interference.

-We further elaborate on the notion of orthogonality in O-LoRA: Orthogonality in O-LoRA is enforced between the low-rank subspaces spanned by the LoRA parameters of different tasks.